 "He pushed my father to begin discussions with the Coerper’s.
 My father immediately began pursuing the opportunity.
 Many other entrepreneurs were interested, but Ted (Coerper) preferred to sell it to another family business."

-Kalkounos says that Ted Coerper remained a fixture at the restaurant.
+Kalkounos says that Ted Coerper remained a fixture at the restaurant even after he'd sold it.

 "Over the last few years of Ted's life, he was a regular and loved seeing the place busy and growing."